BabaOlumoh/iam-engineering-portfolio/03-rbac-agdlp-access-model/README.md

 - Least privilege principles
 - Joiner, Mover and Leaver alignment

-This project is designed as a portfolio-ready IAM artefact for demonstrating how access can be structured in a real organisation instead of assigning permissions directly to individual users.
+This project is designed as a portfolio-ready IAM artefact to demonstrate how access can be structured within a real organisation, rather than assigning permissions directly to individual users.

 ---